 This document describes and provides solutions for common dataset issues and errors.

 This is by far our most common dataset error.
 In our default datasets, we try to prevent this by limiting the amount of data pulled in, but in some instances, even that is not enough.
 This is caused by large influxes of data ( often due to mass updating old tickets or an RMM creating lots of tickets).
-Our support team will be glad to work with you on limiting the data pulled when this occurs on default datasets.
+If you have any questions, please contact Support by selecting Help > Open a Ticket from the top menu bar.
+Our support team is glad to work with you on limiting the data pulled when this occurs on default datasets.
 For custom datasets, they can take a look and give you pointers as well.

 This is an error due to the need to use a function SQL Server to help expose some data.
 Currently, this error only exists in a few ConnectWise Manage On Premises datasets.
 To resolve, please refer to Connecting to ConnectWise Manage On Premises for help on adding the permissions or contact Support.

 Older iterations of SQL Server (2008 and older) lack the concat() function used by some default datasets.
-Contact our support team for help on removing that function from your datasets.
+For help on removing that function from your datasets, please contact Support by selecting Help > Open a Ticket from the top menu bar.

 This error shows itself as: